ensf-614-group11/seng637-a1-group11/seng631-a1-regression_testing_defect_report.md

 ### **Regression Testing:**
 **Regression Test Version:** V1.1
-**Regression Test Outcome:** This update fixes the receipt to show the to and from accounts correctly.
-Receipt now correctly shows a transfer from Savings account to Checking account.The amount of the transfer is now correct in the receipt but the accounts to and from listed on the receipt and the card number are still incorrect.
+**Regression Test Outcome:** This update fixes the receipt to show the correct amount of the transfer.
+However, the accounts to and from listed on the receipt and the card number are still incorrect.
 **Steps to Reproduce:**
 1. Turn system on, enter amount of bills in system.
 2. Click insert card, enter card number, enter correct PIN.